 - i.
-AO shall ensure that the following information and documents from the Operator are received 14 calendar days prior to the Opening Meeting in order to provide to the Auditors for the audit preparation: - a) The names and the emails of the Operator's personnel to join each scheduled call; - The completed list of documents using the template downloaded from the audit software.
+AO shall ensure that the following information and documents from the Operator are received at least 14 calendar days prior to the Opening Meeting in order to provide to the Auditors for the audit preparation: - a) The names and the emails of the Operator's personnel to join each scheduled call; - b) The completed list of documents using the template downloaded from the audit software.
 The Operator is not required to fill in the 'Audit Record No', 'Dated Reviewed' and 'Question Codes' column in the template; - c) Cross reference list that includes all the current documentation references for each ISARP.
-The Operator may use Conformance Report template provided by IATA as an acceptable method; - d) The digital controlled copy of the all documents listed in accordance with the abovementioned template. - e) To assist with the preparation, the Operator should send the documents in searchable format. - f) Air Operator Certificate, Operations Specifications, or equivalent documents; Note: Certain countries do not issue an Operations Specification to an Operator.
-See IAH A1- 2.5.1 for details. - g) Completed ISM.F04 MNT Aircraft System and Equipment Form and the supporting documents and as applicable records; - h) If an Active Implementation was used in the previous audit or will be used in the upcoming audit, the Active Implementation Record or Implementation Action Plan; - i) Corrective Action Record (CAR) administrator's full name and e-mail address; - j) Completed IOSA Operators Pre-Audit Questionnaire; - k) List of grounded fleet and/or aircraft exemptions due to COVID-19; - I) Extenuating Circumstances Form SAR.F23 Operator Questionnaire. - ii.
-AO shall provide the above listed information and documents received from the Operator to the Audit team 14 calendar days prior to the Opening Meeting; - iii.
-AO shall request the following documents and information from IATA as applicable; - a) If the Audit is a Renewal Audit or Verification Audit, the previous IOSA Audit Report and the latest Extenuating Circumstances Form SAR.F23 Operator Questionnaire provided by the Operator; - b) Confirmation of the audit build approval on Audit Software.
+The Operator may use Conformance Report template provided by IATA as an acceptable method; - d) Provided document references should clearly indicate relevant sections, chapters or paragraphs of the policies, processes and procedures and ensure that IOSA Auditor can easily identify them during pre-audit documentation review. - e) The digital controlled copy of the all documents listed in accordance with the abovementioned template. - f) To assist with the preparation, the Operator should send the documents in searchable format. - g) Air Operator Certificate, Operations Specifications, or equivalent documents; - Note: Certain countries do not issue an Operations Specification to an Operator.
+See IAH A1-2.5.1 for details. - h) Completed ISM.F04 MNT Aircraft System and Equipment Form and the supporting documents and as applicable records; - i) If an Active Implementation was used in the previous audit or will be used in the upcoming audit, the Active Implementation Record or Implementation Action Plan; - j) Corrective Action Record (CAR) administrator's full name and e-mail address; - k) Completed IOSA Operators Pre-Audit Questionnaire; - l) List of grounded fleet and/or aircraft exemptions due to COVID-19; - m) Form SAR.F23 IOSA Operator Questionnaire. - ii.
+AO shall provide the above listed information and documents received from the Operator to the Audit team at least 14 calendar days prior to the Opening Meeting; - iii.
+AO shall request the following documents and information from IATA as applicable; - a) If the Audit is a Renewal Audit or Verification Audit, the previous IOSA Audit Report and the latest Form SAR.F23 IOSA Operator Questionnaire provided by the Operator; - b) Confirmation of the audit build approval on Audit Software. - iv.
+AO shall verify with the Operator as applicable, that all required regulatory approvals are in place for the operational manuals prior to the commencement of Pre-Assessment of ISARPs.
+See IAH 4.12.1.
+Manuals which Require Regulatory Approval or Acceptance. - v. if a Regulator does not allow manuals/documentation to be used before being formally approved, the Operator must be aware that such manuals will not be assessed during the remote audit.
+On the other hand, if a Regulator allows the use of the company manuals prior to their formal approval, then this policy or practice must be clearly stated by the Regulator. - vi.
+AO shall review completed ISM.F04 MNT Aircraft System and Equipment Form & its supporting documentation & records and communicate the observed issues with the auditors at least 7 calendar days prior to the Opening Meeting.
+See IAH 4.9 for the details on how to audit the relevant requirements.

 Reference: IAH.ED11.TA

-Issue date: 05 Mar 2021
+Issue date: 04 June 2021

-Effective date: 05 Mar 2021
+Effective date: 11 June 2021